 To use the new screen recording feature in iOS 11, you'll first need to add the feature's button to Control Center.

-Open Settings, swipe down to Control Center, and tap Customize Controls.
+Open Settings, swipe down to Control Center and scroll down to MORE CONTROLS.
 Then, you'll need to tap the green plus button next to Screen Recording.

 Record Without Sound

-With the shortcut added to Control Center, swipe up from the bottom of your iOS device's screen and tap the Screen Recording button.
+With the shortcut added to Control Center, swipe down from the Top Right corner of your iOS device's screen and tap the Screen Recording button.
 The button will begin counting down from 3, giving you time to get to the screen you want to record.
 The status bar at the top of your phone's display will turn red when it's actively recording.
 Tap the red bar to instantly stop recording.

 Narrate as you Record